radusuciu/snakemake-executor-plugin-aws-batch/docs/further.md

 ## Using Consumable Resources in Rules

 Specify consumable resources at the rule level using the `aws_batch_consumable_resources` resource parameter.
-The value should be a list of dictionaries, each containing:
+The value must be a **JSON string** (not a Python list) containing an array of objects, each with:
 - `consumableResource`: The name of the consumable resource
 - `quantity`: The number of units required (must be a positive integer)